owner. dreamweaver. creative director

 Inclusive literally means without exception.
 We are proud to serve clients of all races, religions, sexual orientations and gender identities.
 Love is love is love is love is love and we cannot wait to help you celebrate yours.

 Sustainable measures are vital to our continued existence.
 At pearl and sky events, we know that it is our responsibility to strive for more sustainable practices, particularly in an industry like floral design that can be so wasteful.
 We avoid single use plastics, including foam, whenever possible.
 We compost our green waste in various ways.
 We are tending to a modest but ever expanding variety of cut flowers in addition to everything else we grow on our homestead.
 Check us out @dreamweaverfarmsga.

 Loyalty is of the utmost importance to us and we know it is to our clients as well.
-Many of our all-time favorite events were created for people we now include among our tribe.
+Many of our all-time favorite events were created for people we now consider friends.
 How lucky are we?!

 designer. installation architect.